 Seemingly, CNC machining has no limitations.
 It is suitable for a wide range of materials, including different types of metal, plastics, foam, composites and wood.

-3-axis milling machines are able to produce most of the more basic geometric shapes.
+3-axis milling machines can produce most of the more basic geometric shapes.
 For more complex parts, multi-axis milling centres are available.

 For example, a 5-axis CNC milling centre can help out.
 While the more common 3-axis one has 3 linear axes of movement, 5-axis machines can also rotate the cutting head and the machine bed.